rrvsh/aenyrathia-wiki/Characters/Player Characters/Zel'eon Talos.md

   Save DC: 8 + PB + INT
   Spell ATK: PB + INT
   Spells Slots: 3 1st Level, 3 Spells Known, 2 Cantrips Known
+  Tinker's Insight
+  Also at 2nd level, your expert understanding of the magic of artifice allows you to bypass normal magic item restrictions.
+You can attune to and use any magic item regardless of any alignment, class, player race, or spell requirements, and you can choose touse your ArtificerSpell save DCin place ofthe magicitem's DC.
  # Level 3
 ### Class: Artificer
 - Hit Dice: 3d8